offensive-packaging/documentation/bloodhound.py/index.md

                          Which information to collect.
 Supported: Group,
                          LocalAdmin, Session, Trusts, Default (all previous),
                          DCOnly (no computer connections), DCOM, RDP,PSRemote,
-                         LoggedOn, ObjectProps, ACL, All (all except LoggedOn).
-                         You can specify more than one by separating them with a comma. (default: Default) -u USERNAME, --username USERNAME
+                         LoggedOn, Container, ObjectProps, ACL, All (all except LoggedOn).
+You can specify more than one by separating them with a comma. (default: Default) -d DOMAIN, --domain DOMAIN
+                         Domain to query.
+   -v                    Enable verbose output

+ authentication options:
+   Specify one or more authentication options.
+   By default Kerberos authentication is used and NTLM is used as fallback.
+   Kerberos tickets are automatically requested if a password or hashes are specified.

+   -u USERNAME, --username USERNAME
                          Username.
 Format: username[@domain]; If the domain is unspecified, the current domain is used.